-Yesterday, I saw a webmaster asking in a group about a WordPress
+Yesterday in a group, I saw a webmaster asking about WordPress

-built websitethat automatically redirects to someone else's website as soon as it opens.
-Then Naiba visited the URL he sent privately to take a look.
+built websitethat automatically redirects to someone else's site as soon as it's opened.
+Then Naiba visited the URL he privately messaged to take a look.

-When opening your own website, after most of the website content loads, it automatically redirects to a third-party website, and it may redirect through several websites consecutively.
-At the same time, the redirected website will ask you to grant it notification permissions, as shown in the figure below:
+Open your own website, and after most of the website content loads, it automatically redirects to a third-party website, and it will redirect through several sites consecutively.
+At the same time, the redirected site will ask you to grant it notification permissions, as shown in the image below:

-Then I analyzed the website's source code (many Plugins were installed, resulting in a lot of js and other code, making it very messy).
-Finally, I found that the following string of code seemed abnormal.
-I asked the webmaster, and it wasn't his own code nor from any of the Plugins he installed.
+Then analyzed the website's source code (many plugins were installed, resulting in a lot of js and other code, making it too messy).
+Finally, found that the following string of code was abnormal.
+Asked the webmaster, and it wasn't his own nor from the plugins he installed.

-Then Naiba searched for this eval(String.fromCharCode and found the following recorded article.
+Then Naiba searched for this eval(String.fromCharCode and found the following record article

 Record - Website HACKED!